 A genus of tall, slender tropical palm trees native to Central and South America.
 Also the name of the “The Giver of Light”, the goddess and muse of lyrical poetry in Greek mythology.

-The Euterpe organic lifestyle collection brings you a feminine elegance that doesn’t compromise on comfort or conscience.
+The Euterpe sustainable lifestyle collection brings you a feminine elegance that doesn’t compromise on comfort or conscience.
 Our non-fussy simple designs are made with the highest quality natural fabrics, like bamboo and organic cotton; bringing you go-to garments that you can wear anytime, all the time.
 We want you to feel worth it.
 We want to bring you clothes that suit your look and your lifestyle that are made responsibly and sustainably.
 Clothes that are made consciously, bought consciously, worn gracefully.

 The Euterpe Story